 A Unicorn Is Hard To Find

 Often times, organizations look for that one person that can do it all.
-Although those types of cybersecurity professionals exist, it may not be in the best interest of an organization to hire one, for various reasons.
+Although those types of cybersecurity professionals exist, for various reasons, it may not be in the best interest of an organization to hire one.
 An alternative to finding that one right person is to work with an outsourced IT team.
-An outsourced team will employ multiple cybersecurity specialists, each with different skills that can benefit the organization when those skills are needed.
-Whether its project-type work, deploying cybersecurity for a remote workforce, or needing on-site support, an outsourced team can align the right person, with the right skills, at the right time.
+Whether its firstly, project-type work, secondly, deploying cybersecurity for a remote workforce or thirdly needing on-site support, an outsourced team can align the right person, with the right skills, at the right time.
 And, an outsourced approach can oftentimes be more efficient and cost-effective for an organization.

 Cybersecurity is changing (yep, we came back to our original statement).
 It will continue to change, and morph, and twist.
 We encourage you to stay ahead of the curve with the tips noted above.
 And for added peace of mind, we strongly recommend a cybersecurity assessment.
 An assessment can locate potential cybersecurity holes that a hacker could find and exploit.
 Not something you want or need.
-We promise, the assessment part is not painful, but it can provide valuable insight that you can use to protect your business.
+The assessment can provide valuable insight that you can use to protect your business.
+It is not even painful.
 To get started, simply contact us.
 We’ll walk you through the rest.